Skip to main content

 you will be able to specify the component's background color with the color picker, like in the following picture.

-For another example, you can make the "Control" panel use dropdown list control to choose one of the values of the enum
+For another example, you can make the "Controls" panel use dropdown list control to choose one of the values of the enum type instead of the radio button group control, with the following code.

 <Stories TComponent="Button">